Free CCM Care Plan Template 2026: Printable PDF + FHIR-Ready

 3. Integration with quality measures: When fields are linked to HEDIS and NQF metrics, reporting becomes automated and error-free.

-Hospitals that keep this structure inside Epic, Cerner, or Meditech can easily export both a printable summary for patient use and an XML or JSON version for interoperability.
+Hospitals that keep this structure inside Epic, Cerner, or Meditech through proper EHR integration can easily export both a printable summary and a structured, interoperable record.

 C. Patient-Centered Structure That Clinicians Actually Use